-One popular destination is North Shore Shell Museum.
+Many travelers choose to visit North Shore Shell Museum.
 It is found within Little Carrot Bay, East-Southeast of Jost Van Dyke.
 With ample opportunity for unique shells to wash ashore throughout the British Virgin Islands, the North Shore Shell Museum has a lot of material to work with.
 This is a fun spot to take kids who thrill at all the different colors and shapes of shells.

 Folk Museum: Check out old stone tools, pottery and shipwreck items and pick up a t-shirt or souvenir.

 The table directly below lists some key facts concerning museums you might enjoy near Jost Van Dyke.

 |1780 Lower Estate Sugar Works Museum||(284) 494-9206||0.3 mi.
 North-Northwest of Central downtown Road Town|

 |--||0.2 mi.
 South of Central downtown Road Town|

 |Folk Museum||(284) 494-3701 ext.
 5005||0.2 mi.
 South-Southwest of Central downtown Road Town|

 |North Shore Shell Museum||(284) 495-4714||1.5 mi.
 South West of Central Cane Garden Bay|

 |Old Government House Museum||(284) 494-4091||0.5 mi.
 South of Central downtown Road Town|